aufwaerts/BinSmart-ESS/README.md

 Personal note: I learned programming in the days of BASIC and Pascal, back in the 1980s.
 Microcontrollers like Intel's 8051 were programmed in assembler to achieve acceptable performance.
 When Internet, Java and object-oriented programming came along I moved to project management and didn't do any coding for almost 30 years.

 My code is procedural and uses a lot of global variables, it might look awkward to the trained eye of  young OOP programmer.
 However it works beautifully and should primarily be seen as a collection of algorithms.
-If anybody is willing to take my code and port it to proper C++, please go ahead.
+If anybody is willing to take my code and port it to proper C++, please go ahead!